Skip to Content

 Common Red Birds in Texas

-You’ll find a lively community of red birds in Texas, from the striking Northern Cardinal to the cheerful House Finch.
+You’ve probably seen some of Texas’s most common red birds right in your backyard, like the bold Northern Cardinal or the cheerful House Finch.

 Northern Cardinal